theengineeringco/flow-package-maths/flow_package_maths/advanced/max/README.md

-Finds the largest value. `Value` inport can be multi-connected or just a single list.
+Finds the largest value in a list.
 If multiple values are maximal, the block will output the first one encountered.